 3) Change the date wheel to black background

-After about a month, Harold sent me photos of the watch and it was stunning.
-Just what I wanted.
-So after that the watch was sent to me.
+After about a month, Harold sent me photos of the watch and it was better than what I’ve imagined it to be.
+So after that the watch was sent back to me.
 The DLC coat finishing of the case was really nice however there were a few issues.
-First, he lost one of my original bracelet endlink and also there were some defects with the case where the top part of the case was not snapping in place though it’s very minor.
+First, one of the original bracelet endlink was missing and also there were some defects with the case where the top part of the case was not snapping in place though it’s very minor.
 Probably a result of uneven coating but when you’re doing modding like this, you need to be prepared.
-Then I found out that the movement was somehow forcefully inserted back into the case where the rotor was even bent and after closing the caseback, it wouldn’t turn.
+Then I found out that the movement was somehow forcefully inserted back into the case where the rotor was bent and after closing the caseback, it wouldn’t turn.
 So it went from automatic to non-automatic.
-The worse of all is that the hour and minute hands were not placed correctly.
-The hour hand was same level as the raised Seiko logo, so when I was setting the time the hand actually bent the “S” alphabet on the dial.
-Damn, what a bad start to enjoying this watch.
-So I would say that his quality control is very questionable but that’s probably just unlucky for me as there’s also other people who were happy with his services.
-He didn’t reply my message so I just left it there and didn’t pursue further.
-Would I recommend or go back to Yobokies from personal experience?
-I think the answer is pretty obvious.
+There were also some other issues but damn, what a bad start to enjoying this watch.